lirx-js/core/website/docs/__pending/tutorial/07-practical-example/07-practical-example.md

 [//]: # ([Click here to see the live demo]&#40;https://stackblitz.com/edit/typescript-fdrebf?file=index.ts&#41;)

 I guess you noticed how compact is it in comparison to the *classic* example.
-That's where Reactive Programing shines: asynchronous event streams, and operations on them.
+That's where Reactive Programming shines: asynchronous event streams, and operations on them.

 Ok, now let's decompose the code.